Josh Bell Player Props: Guardians vs. Twins

 Josh Bell At The Plate

-- In 42.3% of his games this season, Bell has had at least one RBI.
-He's picked up more than one in 5.8%.
+- Bell has driven home a run in 23 games this year (43.4%), including more than one RBI in 5.7% of his games.

-- He has scored in eight of 52 games so far this season.
+- He has scored in nine of 53 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.